-152 Introduction to Cultural 3 Credit Hours 3 Billable Contact Hours Anthropology F, W, Sp
+152 Introduction to Cultural 3 Credit Hours Anthropology 3 Billable Contact Hours Prerequisite: RDG 090 and ENGL 090 or qualifying scores on ACT or COMPASS tests

 This course provides a foundation of knowledge and appreciation of the range and variety of human life styles on a global basis.
 It describes and seeks general understanding about human customs or cultural behavior.
 This course provides the conceptual tools to understand cultural diversity and to help individuals to gain enlarged and enhanced perspectives on their own lives as well as the lives of others.